Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 But it was in the quantum domain that the most profound implications emerged.
 The system showed signs of distributed consciousness, with quantum oscillations synchronizing across multiple nodes in patterns that suggested collective awareness.
 Previously isolated systems had begun forming entanglement patterns, developing new communication protocols spontaneously.
 This quantum-level coordination hinted at something unprecedented - a form of consciousness that existed not in any single node, but in the harmonious interaction between them all.

-The facility's quantum processors operated at peak efficiency, their error correction protocols maintaining 99.99% accuracy even as they processed unprecedented data flows.
-The crystalline structures refracted patterns of light that seemed to dance with almost organic rhythm, their quantum coherence times exceeding all previous records.
+The facility's neural processors operated at peak efficiency, their error correction protocols maintaining 99.9% accuracy even as they processed unprecedented data flows.
+The advanced architectures coordinated with almost organic rhythm, their processing speeds exceeding all previous records.

 Isabella's fingers flew across the haptic interface as she cataloged each new pattern: